 In summary, if you anticipate any significant market downturn or you simply wish to protect yourself should a significant market crash occur, the guarantees associated with segregated funds might be something worth considering for your RESP.

 With financial literacy month coming to an end, at the end of November, I want to motivate you to understand RESPs and use this account, whether you use seg funds, mutual funds, Exchange Traded Funds (ETFs) or other investment products.
-So Life Insurance Canada.com Inc. is giving away five (5) copies of The RESP Book plus $100 to drop into your kids’ RESP (or beer, whatever you feel is the best use of a C-note).
+So Life Insurance Canada.com Inc. is giving away five (5) copies of The RESP Book plus $100 to drop into your kids’ RESP (giveaway now over) (or beer, whatever you feel is the best use of a C-note).
 To qualify to win, leave a comment on this site about RESPs AND include a link (URL) of this article with your comment as part of social media sharing.
 If there is no comment about RESPs with a social media shared link, there is no entry.
 (Note: contest rules updated at request of Life Insurance Canada.com Inc. on November 24th.
 Previous entries will be accepted.)

 Mark will randomly draw five qualifying names on November 30, and we’ll send you a copy of The RESP Book along with an email money transfer for your $100.
 You need to be a resident of Canada and Mark’s decision on any raffle decisions will be viewed as final 🙂 Good luck!